Digitizing Documents and Collections

 • Fast and reliable with excellent resolution

-• Digital Capture images are higher than scanner in most cases
+• Digital capture achieves greater clarity and higher resolution than scanners in most cases

 • Excellent print quality up to 40×60 inches